JasonHoku/MicroHawaii/README.md

 git push

 ## The Private Personal Passwords File

+This section is for integrating your own: PayPal, EmailJS, UA & Backend.

 Find example.env in your project root directory and rename it to .env This file is set to be auto excluded in sharing and will be your passwords and keys file.